Product Experience of Password Creation

 Implicit

-Explicit or Implicit with password requirements?
+Which one Explicit or Implicit with password requirements?

 Being explicit with the requirement provides clarity but can also take more effort to process. being implicit allows for a simple interface and gives customers more flexibility but is also vaguer